Ransomware prevention is a critical priority

 Mimecast's ransomware prevention services are informed by third-party and Mimecast proprietary threat intelligence, providing up-to-date warnings about the latest threats.
-And in the event a ransomware attack is successful, Mimecast archiving services enable you to quickly regain access to email data by restoring content to a point before the launch of the ransomware attack.
+In the event a ransomware attack is successful, Mimecast archiving services enable you to quickly regain access to email data by restoring content to its previous state before the launch of the ransomware attack.

 Learn more about ransomware prevention with Mimecast.